 This has nothing to do with the MiraLAX and Gatorade prep, but I was grateful for the affordability of the prep products because of how much money it cost me to get a colonoscopy.
 I think it's important to talk about this, not to discourage someone from getting screened, but to be real about how much it can cost.

 The cost of my annual colonoscopies is not something I often recap in my health updates, but I feel it's important to mention.
 (Note: If you're in the recommended colon cancer screening age, this doesn't apply to you since your screening should be covered outside of you hitting your deductible.)

 BUT, I share because I think there's a lot of young patients out there like me who need these procedures because you're seeing colon cancer symptoms, you have another health condition, or you're a young colon cancer survivor like me.

 I fully own the miscommunication on my end, or should I say lack of availability for communication.
 I was traveling for several days and then jumped back into work, wife and mom-mode.
 I didn't check all of my voicemails (I assumed when I answered the call for the check-in questions that's why they'd been calling).
 I also neglected to open my mail and get the notice from the billing office until the night I stopped to look for prep instructions.

 Please tell me I'm not the only one who does this.

-If you're getting a colonoscopy (even if you get them every year like me), check with the billing office for the charges.
-This had never happened to me.
-Don't assume coverage or charges will work the same year to year.
+If you're getting a colonoscopy (even if you get them every year like me), check with the billing office and ask about the up-front charges.
+This had never happened to me, as my previous insurance plan worked differently, and I didn't owe so much up front.
+Don't assume insurance coverage or charges will work the same year to year.
 Also, if the GI office keeps calling from one number, it might be coming from multiple people.